pygae/GAlgebra.jl/README.md

 # Scalar product: ⊛ \circledast
 # A ⊛ B = <A B†>
 v ⊛ A
-# Comutator product: ⨱ \timesbar
+# Commutator product: ⨱ \timesbar
 # A⨱B = (AB-BA)/2
 v ⨱ A
-# Anti-comutator product: ⨰ \dottimes
+# Anti-commutator product: ⨰ \dottimes
 # A⨰B = (AB+BA)/2
 v ⨰ A